-The Advisor will be responsible for managing the day-to-day business and affairs of the Company, including implementing investment policies and strategic initiatives set by the Investment Committee and marshalling the resources of BlackRock.
-The Advisor will direct and supervise teams of investment professionals (comprised of employees of the Advisor) in researching, selecting and monitoring investment opportunities.
-The Advisor generally will determine whether to conduct due diligence on a prospective portfolio company, review the due diligence reports in order to determine whether to seek to negotiate an investment in the prospective portfolio company and establish parameters for negotiation.
-Once an investment in a portfolio company has been made by the Company, the Advisor will conduct the Company's ongoing relationship with the portfolio company.
-All actions in respect of the supervision and management of the business and affairs of the Company, the investment and reinvestment of the assets of the Company, the purchasing and selling of securities and other assets for the Company and the voting or exercising of consents or other rights appertaining thereto will be taken by the Advisor.
-The Advisor will keep the Board of Directors well informed as to the identity and title of each member of its Investment Committee and provide to the Board of Directors such other information with respect to such persons and the functioning of the Investment Committee, any Operating Sub-Committee and its investment teams as the Board of Directors may from time to time request.
+The Advisor will be responsible for managing the day-to-day business and affairs of the Company, including implementing investment policies and strategic initiatives set by the Advisor's investment committee and marshalling the resources of BlackRock.

+The Advisor's investment committee or the operating sub-committee, as applicable, will review prospective investments identified by the Advisor's investment team as possibly suitable for the Company's portfolio.
+The Advisor's operating sub-committee generally will determine whether to conduct due diligence on a prospective portfolio company, review the due diligence reports in order to determine whether to seek to negotiate an investment in the prospective portfolio company and establish parameters for negotiation.
+Once an investment in a portfolio company has been made by the Company, the Advisor's operating sub-committee or investment committee will provide supervisory direction for the Advisor in implementing the Company's ongoing relationship with the portfolio company.
+Each of the Advisor's investment committee and the operating sub-committee will develop and maintain policies, procedures and protocols with respect to its membership, the frequency, manner and location of its meetings, the conduct of its business and such other matters as it may from time to time determine.
+It is expected that the investment committee typically will meet monthly and that the operating sub-committee typically will meet weekly.
+The Advisor will keep the Board of Directors well informed as to the identity and title of each member of its investment committee and operating sub-committee and provide to the Board of Directors such other information with respect to such persons and the functioning of the Advisor's investment committee, its operating sub-committee and its investment teams as the Board of Directors may from time to time request.